Phantasy Star III: Generations of Doom

 Disker

 Part of the "Disk" enemy group.
 Slightly stronger than a Flopper, but weaker than a Carder.
-Probably meant for the first generation or early in Ayn's path, as it gives only slightly more experience and meseta than a Flopper.
+Probably meant for the early third generation, as it gives only slightly more experience and Meseta than a Flopper.

 Guardbot

 The mid-level "attack bot"-type enemy.
-Stats-wise it's stronger than an AgriBot, but only slightly, and gives a much better exp. and meseta reward.
+Stats-wise it's stronger than an AgriBot, but only slightly, and gives a much better exp. and Meseta reward.
 Probably meant for somewhere along Ayn's path.
+Interestingly, in the PlayStation 2 port (also likely on the PSP counterpart) on the Sega Genesis Collection (also known as Sega Mega Drive Collection in some regions), he appears in several dungeons during Ayn's path.

 Gryphon

 The strongest "Harpy"-type monster, and a significant step up from a Griffin in every regard.
-This would have fit in nicely in any of the Terminus tunnels, had they been used.
+This would have fit in nicely in any of the Terminus tunnels, had they been used, or in an area like Skyhaven Dungeon or Sage Isle.

 Imp